 “For years the community overfished, and the area became overexploited.
 When my father fished he could take out 40kg of Catarina clams in an hour, whereas I would spend all day trying to find only 1kg.
 Eventually we tried to look for work elsewhere, going around the whole of Baja fishing illegally.
 We would be chased by the local coast guards, and we felt like the worst delinquents in the world, but all we really wanted was to survive.
 Nobody was teaching us how to fish in the best possible way, that was all we knew.
 We would harpoon at night and the citizen watch group would chase us away.
 Now the same people that chased us are our friends.

 “Initially we thought NOS was out to fuck us.
-But eventually we realized they weren’t as bad as we thought.
+But eventually we realised they weren’t as bad as we thought.
 We didn’t trust Alejandro at all at the beginning, and he didn’t trust us either, but then the idea was born to recuperate the clams in the bay, and manage it well, and take care of them.
 So NOS helped us get all of the permits and do an overview of the restoration area.
 Together we regenerated the whole of the Ensenada area.
 A few years after the project began, even the turtles and the dolphins came back to the bay.”

 The Bay of La Paz is a heavily trafficked shipping area where most of Baja’s resources arrive.
 La Paz also has a big thermoelectric plant.
 So it was a truly refreshing experience to witness clean waters, healthy mangroves and plenty of seabirds just a five minute panga ride from the city’s port.